November 2, 2008

 Have you tried to create a kaleidoscope cane on your own?
 How did it turn out?

-I made one recently and was okay with the results, the lines did not all line up so I am now trying to figure out what to do with this big cane i made.
-I like the colors and can not wait to try my next one !
+I made a kaleidoscope cane recently, but the lines did not all line up so I am now trying to figure out what to do with this big cane I made.
+I like the colors and can not wait to try my next one!

 Yes please do a video on kaleidoscope cane's.